Katarzyna Pikulska: Medical career

-Medical rights activism
+Medical activism

 2017 trainee doctors' protest

 Pikulska is a member of the All-Poland Doctors' Trade Union (Ogólnopolskiego Związku Zawodowego Lekarzy) (OZZL), which was involved in a hunger strike that started on 2 October 2017 by twenty doctors at a children's hospital in Warsaw.
 According to Pikulska, the trigger for the strike was the death from overwork of four doctors in Poland within a single week.
 One of the deceased doctors had been Pikulska's colleague who had returned home after a 37-hour shift.

 The doctors wanted state financing of the health budget to be raised to 6.8 percent of the Polish gross domestic product within three years, and to 9 percent within ten years.
 They also wanted reduced bureaucracy, shorter queues, more medical personnel, better working conditions and higher salaries.

 A meeting of the health commission of the Sejm, the lower house of the Polish parliament, visited the hospital.
 Pikulska stated that the striking doctors would participate in the sitting "only and uniquely as observers".
 She stated that the doctors weren't politicians and didn't want to become politicians.
 She claimed that politicians had tried to politicise the protest for two years and had failed.
 She and other doctors wore t-shirts displaying the words "hunger strike".
 They suspended their hunger strike during the meeting, which failed to find a solution to the doctors' demands.

 On 14 October, Telewizja Polska (TVP) reacted to the protests by publishing a claim on News that Pikulska and the other protesting doctors were rich, took luxurious holidays in exotic countries, drove expensive cars, and lived on caviar and wine, based on photos found on the World Wide Web.

 Pikulska stated that the car was borrowed for a few hours and that she recently sold her 20-year old car and bought a 10-year old car.
 She stated that she had been in Kurdistan and Tanzania as part of Polish medical help programs, one directly managed by the Polish Ministry of Foreign Affairs.
 OKO.press stated that TVP had in 2016 reported on her mission to Erbil in the Kurdistan Region of Iraq.

 Pikulska stated that the TVP report resulted in a wave of cyberbullying aiming to blacken her name and distract attention from the protests.
 Pikulska described an apology from the head of TVP on Twitter as insufficient for reaching the general public, and that the apology should be broadcast in normal TVP programming.
 Pikulska sued TVP, with the first court sittings scheduled on 19 November 2019 and 16 April 2020.

 The overall hunger strike continued to 30 October 2017.
 Pikulska fasted for nine days.
 It gained support from associations of other medical specialties, with 200 people hunger-striking around Poland.